Opalinium/nocturna-docs/terms.md

 - Not use branding that violates intellectual property rights

 We reserve the right to disable custom branding that violates these guidelines.

+### 7.4 Mass Nickname Operations

+Mass nickname operations (premium feature) allow bulk modification of member nicknames.
+By using this feature, you acknowledge and agree that:

+- You are solely responsible for all nickname changes made using this feature
+- You will use mass nickname operations in compliance with Discord's Terms of Service and Community Guidelines
+- You will not use this feature to harass, defame, impersonate, or cause harm to server members
+- You will not use this feature for malicious, abusive, or fraudulent purposes
+- You will obtain necessary permissions and consent before modifying member nicknames

+Server Administrators assume full liability for all nickname modifications performed using this feature.

 ## 8. Data and Privacy